This post may contain affiliate or sponsored links. Please read our disclosure policy.

 If you don’t have skewers on hand, you can also sauté the shrimp in a skillet.

 Add a little olive oil to a skillet.
-Once the pan is preheated to medium-high heat, add the shrimp are in your skillet.
+Once the pan is preheated to medium-high heat, add the shrimp to your skillet.
 They will cook in a matter of 2 to 4 minutes total.
 Watch closely.
 When you see that one side is starting to turn pink, you are so close.
 Use a pair of tongs or your wooden spoon to flip it so it cooks through on the other side.

 How Should I Serve the Shrimp?